The Dress That Changed Everything

 The $50m Auction

-400 items from her collection went up for auction.
-Their estimated value was more than $50m.
-It was thought that Reynolds took $22.5m.
-One of the highlights of this auction was the dress which Marilyn Monroe wore in the Seven Year Itch.
+400 items from her collection went up for auction with an estimate of $50m.
+One of the highlights of this auction was the dress which Marilyn Monroe wore in the movie 'The Seven Year Itch'.

-Although Reynold’s dream of having a museum never came to fruition, she has shared her love of the cinematic world through the auction.
+Although Reynold’s dream of having a museum didn't come to fruition, the auction enabled her to share her love of the cinematic world.